One Woman's Insanity

 One Woman's Insanity is the second album by dance singer-songwriter Ultra Naté.
-The record, which incorporated R&B influences as well as Naté's signature House music, was released on October 5, 1993, by Warner Bros.
+The record, which incorporated R&B influences as well as Naté's signature house music, was released on October 5, 1993, by Warner Bros.
 Records.
-The lead single, "Show Me", was a dance club hit, becoming Naté's first number-one on the US dance charts and also entering the singles charts in the United States and the United Kingdom.
-Follow-up singles "Joy" and "How Long" also became top-five hits on the dance charts.
+The lead single, "Show Me", was a dance club hit, becoming Naté's first number one on the US dance charts; it also entered the Bubbling Under Hot 100 and the UK singles chart.
+The follow-up singles "Joy" and "How Long" also reached the top five on the dance charts.

 Upon its release, the album received a mixed critical reception.
 However, it has received favorable recognition in retrospect, with some critics regarding it as a highlight of her discography.

 Release

 "Show Me" was released in advance of One Woman's Insanity as the album's lead single; it was further promoted with a music video.

 Reception

 Commercial

 Three of the tracks on One Woman's Insanity entered the Billboard Dance Club Songs chart.
 "How Long" and "Show Me", in particular, became dance club hits.
-Lead single "Show Me" topped the chart dated January 8, 1994, becoming her first chart entry to peak at number one; it spent a total of 14 weeks on the chart.
-"Joy" and "How Long" each entered the Dance Club Songs chart as well and each peaked at number two, in October 1993 and June 1994, respectively.
+"Show Me" topped the chart dated January 8, 1994, becoming her first number one; it spent a total of 14 weeks on the chart.
+"Joy" and "How Long" also entered the dance chart; each peaked at number two, in October 1993 and June 1994 respectively.

 "Show Me" also entered the non-genre-specific Billboard Bubbling Under Hot 100 chart, an extension of the Hot 100, peaking at number 22 on the chart dated December 25, 1993.
 On the Dance Singles Sales chart, the double-A-side release of "Show Me"/"Joy" peaked at number 21 on the September 4, 1993, chart.
-The single also proved a minor hit outside of the United States, entering the UK Singles Chart and peaking at number 62 on the chart dated January 29, 1994.
+The single also proved a minor hit in the UK, peaking at number 62 on the UK singles chart dated January 29, 1994.